NicolasMachado/Happy-Hour/README.md

 # Happy-Hour
-Happy Hour is a game I have created in Game Maker.
+Create and manage your bar in Happy Hour, a PC game created with Game Maker.